Liverpool City (1906)

 Liverpool City was a semi-professional rugby league club.
 The club was based in the Stanley area of Liverpool, a metropolitan borough of Merseyside, England.

 The club played in the Rugby League for only one season, in 1906–07.

 History

-The club played in the Rugby League for the single season 1906-07 finishing in bottom place out of the 26 clubs (Pontefract had folded after only 8 games and their records were expunged, but even they had won 3 of these 8 matches).
-The team lost all 30 league matches played.
-They did draw one game, against Bramley, but as the return fixture was cancelled, the first (drawn) fixture was expunged from the records.
+The club played in the Rugby League for the single season 1906–07, its first match being a 41–8 defeat at home to Wigan on 3 September 1906, watched by 1,000 spectators; the club's two tries both scored by J. H. Cooper.
+The club finished in bottom place out of the 26 clubs (Pontefract had folded after only 8 games and their records were expunged, but even they had won 3 of these 8 matches).
+The team lost all 30 official league matches played.
+It did draw one game, at home to Bramley, which at the time had also lost all of its matches in the season; the match ended 3–3, the points coming from one try each; Dunbobbin going over for the Citizens.
+However, as the return fixture was cancelled, the first (drawn) fixture was expunged from the records.

+The club resolved to continue in 1907–08 in the West Lancashire Rugby League, but it was unable to fulfil its fixture commitments, and was wound up in November 1907.

 Another club, also called Liverpool City was formed in 1951 when Liverpool Stanley changed their name and location.
 There is no connection between the two clubs.

+Colours

+The club wore black jerseys with white collars and white shield with the Liver bird in black, and was known as the English "All Blacks".

 Ground

 The club played at the Stanley Athletics Ground off Fairfield Street, Stanley.